This tutorial will guide you on how to upgrade PHP 7.2 or any other older version to PHP 7.4.

 So your command line PHP (PHP-CLI) and PHP on the browser must be the same version. ie php7.4 in our case.

-Now if you want to use different PHP for different websites, Go this article.
+Now if you want to use different PHP for different websites, Go to this article.

 “To be summarised, Keeping sustained upgrades of software and servers, pushing you ahead in the set-to, as new upgrades come with protection upgrades and patches.
 Also, It has seen considerable speed improvements after upgrades.”